cleverhans-lab/cleverhans/README.md

 craft adversarial examples using the [fast gradient sign method](https://arxiv.org/abs/1412.6572), and make the model more robust to adversarial examples using adversarial training.
+* **CIFAR10 with FGSM using the TensorFlow backend** ([code](tutorials/cifar10_tutorial_tf.py)): this tutorial covers how to train a CIFAR10 model using TensorFlow, craft adversarial examples using the [fast gradient sign method](https://arxiv.org/abs/1412.6572), and make the model more robust to adversarial examples using adversarial training.
 * **MNIST with JSMA using the Tensorflow backend** ([code](tutorials/mnist_tutorial_jsma.py), [tutorial](tutorials/mnist_tutorial_jsma.md)): this second tutorial covers how to train a MNIST model using TensorFlow and craft adversarial examples using the [Jacobian-based saliency map approach](https://arxiv.org/abs/1511.07528).